mulesoft/api-console/README.md

 console.appendHeaders = 'x-api-key: 1234';
 ```

-See the full list of API Console configuration options in the [configuring the api console][] document.
+See the full list of API Console configuration options in [configuring the api console][].

 ## Build tools

-A set of build tools is included to help you create API Console from the RAML file.
+A set of build tools is included to help you create API Console from the API specification file.
 Build tools are configured to produce a production optimized version of API Console.
 The build tools can generate both standalone and embeddable version of the console.
-You can also configure data source strategy (RAML, JSON or inline JSON as a data source).
+You can also configure the data source strategy (RAML, JSON, or inline JSON as a data source).

 The following build tools are available: